-Though specifically designed for National University of Singapore (NUS) students taking various data structure and algorithm classes (e.g., CS1010/equivalent, CS2040/equivalent, CS3230, CS3233, and CS4234), as advocators of online learning, we hope that curious minds around the world will find these visualizations useful too.
+While primarily designed for National University of Singapore (NUS) students enrolled in various data structure and algorithm courses (e.g., CS1010/equivalent, CS2040/equivalent (including IT5003), CS3230, CS3233, and CS4234), VisuAlgo also serves as a valuable resource for inquisitive minds worldwide, promoting online learning.

-The most exciting development is the automated question generator and verifier (the online quiz system) that allows students to test their knowledge of basic data structures and algorithms.
-The questions are randomly generated via some rules and students' answers are instantly and automatically graded upon submission to our grading server.
-This online quiz system, when it is adopted by more CS instructors worldwide, should technically eliminate manual basic data structure and algorithm questions from typical Computer Science examinations in many Universities.
-By setting a small (but non-zero) weightage on passing the online quiz, a CS instructor can (significantly) increase his/her students mastery on these basic questions as the students have virtually infinite number of training questions that can be verified instantly before they take the online quiz.
-The training mode currently contains questions for 12 visualization modules.
-We will soon add the remaining 12 visualization modules so that every visualization module in VisuAlgo have online quiz component.
+Equipped with a built-in question generator and answer verifier, VisuAlgo's "online quiz system" enables students to test their knowledge of basic data structures and algorithms.
+Questions are randomly generated based on specific rules, and students' answers are automatically graded upon submission to our grading server.
+As more CS instructors adopt this online quiz system worldwide, it could effectively eliminate manual basic data structure and algorithm questions from standard Computer Science exams in many universities.
+By assigning a small (but non-zero) weight to passing the online quiz, CS instructors can significantly enhance their students' mastery of these basic concepts, as they have access to an almost unlimited number of practice questions that can be instantly verified before taking the online quiz.
+Each VisuAlgo visualization module now includes its own online quiz component.

-We have translated VisuAlgo pages into three main languages: English, Chinese, and Indonesian.
-Currently, we have also written public notes about VisuAlgo in various languages:id, kr, vn, th.
+VisuAlgo has been translated into three primary languages: English, Chinese, and Indonesian.
+Additionally, we have authored public notes about VisuAlgo in various languages, including Indonesian, Korean, Vietnamese, and Thai:id, kr, vn, th.